Sharing Our Stories and Stratgies

 2. Join with others and hold your organizations and leaders accountable to good practice standards (see the list of organizations and leaders in the Summary and Summons below).

 --Some mixed and hidden motives: "I don't want to take risks.
-I might have my reputation and revenue negatively impacted.
+I/we might have my reputation and revenue negatively impacted.
 This would inconvenience me."
 And many more.

 Summary and Summons